 However, customer sophistication does not divide clients according to their demands, firmographic information, or prospective worth to your organization; rather, it focuses solely on the target company’s awareness of the problem your product solves.

-Continuing with the cloud provider analogy, a clueless lead may be one that insists on maintaining paper copies of all documents in filing cabinets.
+Continuing with the cloud provider analogy, a clueless lead may insist on maintaining paper copies of all documents in filing cabinets.
 It might also be a young company that hasn’t dealt with the enormous storage complexity of running a tech business just yet.

 Alternatively, a highly-informed prospective client can use cloud services even through your big rival.
 Since your intelligent lead is already aware of the necessity of cloud service providers for businesses, you shouldn’t aim to explain this to them in your contact.
 Your primary objective should be highlighting how your services differ from their present provider.